 There have been numerous studies that show the benefits of setting goals.
 Setting goals makes it more likely that you’ll do .. anything.
 Goal setting turns dreams and wishes into plans and action.
+But how to set a goal so you actually achieve it?
 SMART goal setting makes goals doable.

 What is a SMART goal?

 A goal is something you want to achieve or accomplish.
 A SMART goal is one that is very Specific, Measurable, Actionable, Realistic and Timed.
 The difference is huge.

 If you set a goal, you’re already ahead of those who merely wish for something to happen.
 If you write down that goal, you’re much more likely to achieve it.
 SMART goals are a way of writing down those goals to help you map out exactly how you will get there.

 SMART goal setting was originally created by corporate management consultant George T Doran.
 His little book “There’s a S.M.A.R.T.
 Way to Write Management’s Goals and Objectives” has been quoted in countless business articles, educational blogs, and by self-help gurus and life coaches everywhere.
 And that’s because it works.

 SMART is an acronym that describes how to set a goal.

 How to set a SMART goal.